dnirns/dnirns/README.md

-### I’m Dan, a born-again coding convert with a focus on front-end web development.
+### I’m Dan, a coding convert with a focus on front-end web development.

 - 🔭 I’m currently working on: